Week 3: Computer-controlled cutting

 Abstract

-After completing the lab’s laser safety training, the group documents how the local laser cutter behaves in practice: focus setting versus cut quality, usable power levels, speed for cut versus mark, pulse frequency or effective scan rate (as applicable to the machine), measured kerf, joint clearance for press-fit or slot joints, and material types the site approves.
-The report adds a laser tolerance study—for example a comb test or equivalent spacing sweep—to find reliable gaps for finger joints and inlays.
-Photos and short video of representative cuts and tests are committed through the lab GitLab workflow (fork → branch → merge request), and the Chaihuo group site shows how that review and versioning ties to the physical lab work.
+At Chaihuo we documented how our local laser cutter behaves in practice: focus versus cut quality, usable power levels, speed for cut versus mark, pulse frequency or effective scan rate (as the machine exposes it), measured kerf, joint clearance for press-fit or slot joints, and material types the site approves.
+We also ran a laser tolerance study (comb test and spacing sweep) to find reliable gaps for finger joints and inlays.
+Photos and short clips from the runs are in the repo via our usual GitLab workflow (fork → branch → merge request).

 1. Safety training and approved use